 In 1926, builder Ralph Levi Williams (1883-1956) and his wife Carol subdivided the rectangular Tract 9371, bordered by Marcelle Street to the north, Jackson Street to the south, Garfield to the east, and present-day S. Texaco Avenue to the west.
 As a builder, not just a real estate developer, Williams may have had more luck with home construction, as historic aerials suggest the tract was substantially built out by 1928.
-In 1931, Williams established a lumber business in Clearwater and lived there until 1955.242
+In 1931, Williams established a lumber business in Clearwater and lived there until 1955.245

-Example of an English Revival residence in Paramount as featured in the Press-Telegram August 3, 1930.
+Example of an English Revival residence in Paramount, August 3, 1930.
+Source: Press-Telegram.